Smart-Home-Automation-System-Project/Voice-Gesture-Based-Control/README.md

 Open Command Prompt
 Run the script:
-cmdpython gesture_control.py
+python gesture_control.py
-To monitor MQTT messages (in a separate Command Prompt): cmdpython mqtt_listener.py (for this need to run gesture_mosquitto.py)
+To monitor MQTT messages (in a separate Command Prompt): python mqtt_listener.py (for this need to run gesture_mosquitto.py)
 -------------------
 Ubuntu